Popular Ukulele Songs to Play: Top 12

 Chords for This Song: C, G, Am, F

-This song holds such an amusing riff and pop vibe, making it a funny and preferable ukulele tune.
+This “Hey, Soul Sister” holds such an amusing riff and pop vibe, making it a funny and preferable tune.
 Both the chorus and the verse contain just four chords, but the key to the song lies in the E. The E major chord becomes a little trouble for many players because of the finger stretcher.

 The main chord progression remains the E-B-C#M-A, which matches 1-5-6-4 or I-V-vi-IV based on your liking.
 As all these cords get complex for some people, it assists them to move to a simple key!